efratBurshtein/Full-Stack-Developer-Exam/README.md

 ### Client-Side (Frontend)

 - **Add Donation**:
-  - A form for adding new donations with validation:
+  - A form for adding new donations with validation.
-    - **Name of Entity**: Allows entry in Hebrew and English only.
-    - **Donation Amount**: Accepts decimal numbers only.
-    - **Save Button**: Submits the form data and adds the donation to the list.

 - **View Donation List**:
-  - Displays a list of donations:
+  - Displays a list of donations.
-    - **Name of Entity**: The name of the entity receiving the donation.
-    - **Donation Amount**: The amount of the donation.
-    - **Add Donation Button**: Opens the form for adding new donations.

 - **Edit Donation**:
-  - Allows modification of existing donation details:
+  - Allows modification of existing donation details.
-    - **Edit Button**: Transitions the form to edit mode.
-    - **Update Button**: Saves the changes made to the donation details.

 ### Server-Side (Backend)